the-krafty-koder/mastering/notes/frontend/web-security.md

     2. Web application firewall to ban malicious traffic
     3. Captcha and BOT protection
     4. Use DDOS protection service eg Cloudflare.
+    5. Caching to prevent exhausting the web server.
+    6. Minimising the number of services exposed to the public web.

 ## Cross origin resource sharing (CORS)